TOLL FREE: 1-866-611-2665

 Screening mammography can be requested for women aged 40 and above when there are no symptoms, as part of a breast screening program.
 Mammography is a type of X-ray exam that takes images – called mammograms – for a detailed look at the internal structure of breast tissue to see changes that are too small for you or your doctor to feel.
 Having a screening mammogram every year, or every two years, makes it easier for a radiologist to compare your images and see changes or areas of concern.
 As part of the Alberta Breast Screening program, women 50 years and older don’t need a referral from a doctor to have a mammogram.

 Bone mineral densitometry (BMD) is another type of medical imaging screening exam.
 BMD is an X-ray that takes very precise measurements of your bone density to help measure bone loss and your risk of developing osteoporosis.
 Low bone density and osteoporosis rarely have symptoms so may not be discovered until you sustain a fracture.
-According to Osteoporosis Canada, 80 per cent of all fractures in people 50 years of age or older are caused by osteoporosis.
+According to Osteoporosis Canada, 80% of all fractures in people 50 years of age or older are caused by osteoporosis.
 In Alberta, a first (baseline) BMD exam might be recommended between ages 50-65 – your doctor will examine your risk factors before determining when to request this exam.
 Subsequent exams would then be performed every 1-5 years depending on your risk level and previous BMD results.

 Screening exams can also be performed for early detection of heart disease, colon cancer, or lung cancer.
 Patients who are at high risk of these illnesses due to a family history of disease or personal risk factors can have CT screening.
 These tests are often performed with a low radiation dose and can identify these diseases while they are still treatable.
-For example, the NELSON trial in Belgium and the Netherlands in 2018 concluded that CT screening of men at high risk for lung cancer reduced lung cancer deaths by an overall percentage of 26% after 10 years.
+For example, the NELSON trial in Belgium and the Netherlands in 2018 concluded that CT screening of men at high risk for lung cancer reduced lung cancer deaths by 26% after 10 years.

 Except for breast screening in women over 50, both screening and diagnostic imaging exams must be requested by a health care practitioner.
 Which type of imaging is appropriate will depend on your medical and family history, risk factors, and any relevant symptoms.